galhardj/effect-reducers-context/README.md

 	- Component function: **one that returns jsx code**
 	- Custom hook
 2. Call it in the first lines of the function -- do not call it from any nest

+# useRef
+1. One useRef reserved to one input tag.
+Three input = three useRef
+2. use attribute 'ref' in input tag to reserve it to the respective useRef.
+This way, we can **always track what happens** in *real-time what's happenning in the respective input tag* by referring it.
+E.g. `.current.value`, `.current.focus()`

+# useImperativeHandle
+1. The combination of `React.forwardRef` and `useImperativeHandle` hook is put in the children component
+2. This way, a parent component can *trigger any function*/ *access the value* from its children component through *useImperativeHandle*'s **object return**
+3. This is because both parent & children components connected with **ref** (i.e. similar to *props*)
+4. This can be utilized for the purpose of: focusing, scrolling, etc